bmustiata/fast-live-reload/README.md

 ```

 You can still use other parameters if you wish.
 This will overwrite the
-clientFastReloadHost global variable setting if it is defined.
+`clientFastReloadHost` global variable setting if it is defined.

 #### 3. clientFastReloadHost Hash Parameter

+*This option is preferred*

-In the URL of the page that includes the client-fast-reload.js script,
+In the URL of the page that includes the `client-fast-reload.js` script,
-add the clientFastReloadHost query parameter.
+add the `clientFastReloadHost` query parameter.

 For example:
 ```